antoinetteboyle/SQLAlchemy-challenge/README.md

 A Flask API was designed based on the queries developed. [app/py](./app.py)

 To run the app.py, nevigate to the folder and type "python app.py".

 Open the homepage and adjust the url to your selection from the list of routes:

-The following code contains additional queries:

 ![Home Page](./images/homepage.png)